CasperKoning/boi/external/README.md

 ## External sources
-In this directory, you'll find sources from external websites that we reuse in this project.
-All the sources for a website is contained within a folder named after the external website.
+In this directory, you'll find scripts for extracting game data from external websites that we reuse in this project.
 All credits for these sources go to their respective websites.

+We extract the following:
 ### platinumgod.co.uk
 Extracts the following information from platinumgod.co.uk:
 - Item ID